Shayan Oveis GharanAssociate Professor

 A short bio and my CV

-I am mainly interested in the design and analysis of algorithms and applied probability.
+I am mainly interested in the design and analysis of algorithms using algebraic techniques.

 S. Oveis Gharan, New Rounding Techniques for the Design and Analysis of Approximation Algorithms , PhD thesis, Stanford 2013, ACM Doctoral Dissertation Award Honorable Mention.